KrystianD/modbus_client/README.md

 Modbus client for Python
 -----

-Device oriented Modbus client.
+Device oriented Modbus client library, CLI tool and WebUI.
 As opposed to bare modbus clients, it focuses on data meaning and data types.
 Uses pymodbus under the hood.

 Supported data types: